 But with the new Oracle Database 12c R2, Oracle University has turned the tables and has made acquiring such skills significantly easier.

-The Oracle Database Upgrade Learning Subscription is the newest digital training solution that helps DBAs effectively and easily upgrade existing databases to the latest release, and any following releases as the Oracle Database continues to evolve.
+The Oracle Database New Features Learning Subscription is the newest digital training solution that helps DBAs effectively and easily upgrade existing databases to the latest release, and any following releases as the Oracle Database continues to evolve.

 It is becoming clear both for companies and employees that newly acquired skills will be the ultimate differentiator within the next job interview.
 One in four IT workers are worried that their skills could become obsolete, according to a recent FastCompany publication.